David Nebel, Dorukhan Doruk, Oliver Schnyder

-Encore — Haydn: Piano Trio No.39 in G major, “Gipsy Trio” (Finale: Rondo all’Ongarese)
+Encore — Haydn: Piano Trio No.39 in G major, “Romany Trio” (Finale: Rondo all’Ongarese)

 The concert was not entirely over, however.
 Oliver Schnyder announced an encore as “you all know this one!”.
 I’m not sure this holds true for the majority of the audience (other than the chamber music connoisseurs).
 I noted several people discussing what this might have been.
 A possible “trap” was that the artist switched from Beethoven to Haydn: